-We live in a fast paced world, but I believe the comfort, simplicity and purity of my dresses will inspire you to slow down a little, take time to create memories and feel perfectly comfortable doing so.
+We live in a fast paced world, but the comfort, simplicity and purity of our dresses will inspire you to slow down a little and feel perfectly comfortable doing so.

->

-> We care about our planet and our carbon footprint.
-In addition to using 100% recycled mailers for our packaging, we send our Linen scraps to a textile recycling center, where they are repurposed into car and airplane seat covers.
+We care about our planet and our carbon footprint.
+In addition to using 100% recycled mailers for our packaging, we send our Linen scraps to our local textile recycling center, where they are repurposed into car and airplane seat covers.

 - Linen is wonderfully cooling in the heat, but it is equally as versatile for cool weather, and will keep you warm in the winter when you layer it.

 - Linen is hypo-allergenic and highly breathable, making it a wonderful fabric for people with allergies or chemical sensitivities.

 - An environmentally friendly product, every part of the flax plant can be used to make a product.
 The stem fibers and seeds can be made into linen textiles, paper, animal feed, linseed oil, varnish and bio-materials.

 - Linen is biodegradable, it can start to degrade in a few weeks when buried in soil and their molecules reabsorb into the earth in a matter of years, rather than centuries, and with no microfiber pollution particles that impact the environment.

 - Linen requires less water and chemicals to grow and cultivate (like wayyy less water, it uses 3% of the water that cotton uses.)

 - The flax plant not only grows well in poor soil, but it actually enriches the soil that it is grown in.